jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Amazon AWS/Fetch Resource Data.md

 * AWS Gateway Load Balancer

 # API Definition
 The `GetResourceData` function is used to retrieve data from AWS resources using AWS SDK methods.
-It takes various parameters such as params which contain the standard parameters for the AWS SDK method,
+It takes various parameters such as params which contain the standard parameters for the AWS SDK method.
 ```python
 class NBAWSAPILibrary:
     @staticmethod